FrancisBanville/ms_interpreting_probabilities/README.md

 in network ecology could enable more reliable assessments of the spatiotemporal variability and uncertainty of biotic interactions.

-It is essential to enhance our comprehension of both potential and local interactions, especially considering the current scarcity of interaction data.
+It is essential to enhance our comprehension of both regional and local interactions, especially considering the current scarcity of interaction data.
 However, while sampling biological communities does decrease the uncertainty of interactions by accumulating evidence for their feasibility and local